 In the first year of implementing this change, the nominating committee would need to slate a president and a president-elect.
 For all future years, only the president-elect would be elected.
 When the members elect a president-elect, they also elect their future president.

-President-Elect holds the same privileges as president in that they are an ex-officio member of every committee except the Nominating Committee and the Financial Reconciliation Committee.
+The president-elect holds the same privileges as the president in that they are an ex-officio member of every committee except the Nominating Committee and the Financial Reconciliation Committee.

 President-Elect FAQs